ucsf-web-services/ucsf_8_pa/docroot/modules/contrib/svg_image_field/README.md

 CONFIGURATION
 ----------------

+Basic Field Configuration

 1. Add "Svg Image" field to your content type or taxonomy vocabulary.
 2. Go to the 'Manage display' => formatter settings and set image dimensions if you want and enable or disable attributes.

+Media Entity Configuration (Requires Drupal >=8.7)

+1. Enable Media and Media Library modules from Drupal core.
+2. Go to /admin/structure/media and click the "Add Media Type" button.
+3. For the Media Type Name, specify "SVG".
+4. For the Media source, select SVG from the dropdown.
+5. In the field mappings map Name to Name (the only option in the dropdown).
+6. Click save.
+Then proceed to 'Manage form display' and 'Manage display' to configure the Default and Media Library view modes at:

+   * /admin/structure/media/manage/svg/form-display
+   * /admin/structure/media/manage/svg/display

+   You'll most likely want to just enable the "SVG" field, and disable the rest of the fields.
+Optionally, you may wish to choose the "inline SVG" option for the default display.
+7. Add a Media reference (Entity reference) field to your node type(s) and configure it to allow the SVG bundle type.

+   Optionally, you may enable other bundle types as well such as the standard Image media type if you want to allow both images and SVGs in the same slot.
+8. Go create a node, and click the "Add media" link.
+Notice that the Media Library loads with a vertical tab for each kind of media type bundle you enabled in step 7 on your node configuration screen.

 AUTHOR
 ------